 Students are expected to select study abroad options from among the broad offerings approved by Smith College.
 Students who have a compelling academic reason to pursue study on a program not on the approved list may petition.

-Students wishing to petition must schedule a meeting with the Assistant Dean for International Study to discuss whether a petition for that program might be considered.
+Students wishing to petition must schedule a meeting with the Dean or Assistant Dean for International Study at least one month in advance of the application deadline to discuss whether a petition for a particular program might be considered.
 Students should also discuss their plans with faculty members in the appropriate department.

-Petitions for programs beginning in fall 2014 are due on the first Monday in November (11/04/13), and petitions for programs beginning spring 2015 are due on the third Monday in February (2/17/14), with completed Study Abroad Credit Applications.
-Students must also submit a Study Abroad Credit Application for a program on the approved list, in the event that the petition is not approved.
+Petitions Fall 2015 or Academic Year 2015-16 programs are due on the first Monday in November (11/03/14), and petitions for programs beginning spring 2015 are due on the third Monday in February (2/16/15), with completed Study Abroad Credit Applications.
+Students should also submit a Study Abroad Credit Application for a program on the approved list, in the event that the petition is not approved.

 Programs will be evaluated by the Committee on Study Abroad on the strength of the academic offerings and their match with the student's goals, consistency with Smith academic standards, and arrangements for housing, health, and support services, and other factors as relevant.
 Petitions are generally not approved for programs in countries where a Smith Program Abroad is located (France, Germany, Italy and Switzerland).